recoded-dev/.github/profile/README.md

 ## Recoded
-> Create cutting-edge websites with modern techniques
+We create cutting-edge websites with modern techniques

 <!--